Ir3nicuz/EgsEcfEditorApp/README.md

 # EgsEcfEditorApp
-An application to simplify the handling and customizing of the .ecf configuration files of Empyrion Galactic Survival [Empyrion Galactic Survival](https://empyriongame.com/)
+An application to simplify the handling and customizing of the .ecf configuration files of [Empyrion Galactic Survival](https://empyriongame.com/)